 After a little googling, however, I came to realize that the knob is SUPPOSED to be wobbly.
 Oops.
 I just wish it had said that in the manual so I wouldn't have had to freak out unnecessarily.

 How do you get the "Anti-Block Shield" off of the Instant Pot?

 Another issue I had with the manual was that it claimed that you should pop off the "anti-block shield" and then put it back on again.
 I was confused.
 A) Because I wasn't sure what the purpose of taking something off and putting it right back on again was, and B) I couldn't get the darn thing off!

-I found out that the reason they want you to learn how to to take it on and off is for cleaning purposes (you should clean it after each use in case food gets stuck inside).
-And I also discovered that I’m not the only one who couldn’t get it off as easily as the manual would have you believe.
+The reason they want you to learn how to to take it on and off is for cleaning purposes (you should clean it after each use in case food gets stuck inside).
+And I also discovered that I'm not the only one who couldn't get it off as easily as the manual would have you believe.
 Thanks to Google once again, I tried gently prying it a bit using a thin tip of a knife, and then I was able to get it off.
-I thought I’d share this in case you find yourself struggling with it as well.
+I thought I'd share this in case you find yourself struggling with it as well.

 How do I know which settings to use?

 The first time I cooked a soup with beans, I was confused about whether to use the "beans" setting or the "soup" setting.
 It turns out, they're the same...both buttons are set to cook on high for 30 minutes.